orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 <a href="http://bricxcc.sourceforge.net/nqc/" target="_blank">
 <img class="text_img_right" src="/galleries/2010-01-19-the-lego-rcx-inside-and-out/draft_lens8960751module79322281photo_1325684837-lego-rcx-nqc-logo.gif" alt="NQC" title="NQC"></a>

 There are many programming languages for the RCX.
-While I was using it a great deal, I found NQC made the most sense to me.
+While I was using the RCX a great deal, I found NQC made the most sense to me.

 NQC is an acronym for “Not Quite C”.
-It is a C-Like programming language, API and compiler toolkit aimed at Lego’s range of Programmable Bricks.
-Being an embedded C programmer by trade, it was an obvious choice for me.
+NQC is a C-Like programming language, API and compiler toolkit aimed at Lego’s range of Programmable Bricks.
+Being an embedded C programmer by trade, NNQC was an obvious choice for me.

-Learning a more advanced language like this is a vital step in working with Lego Robots as it gives you a great deal more control and flexibility than the supplied MindStorms, CyberMaster or SpyBotics software.
-It gives access to more programming concepts than the construction toy style SDK’s provided.
-On the downside, it could be more complicated for those not familiar with C, and for those who are, its differences (the not-quite aspects) may be a little frustrating.
+Learning a more advanced language like this is a vital step in working with Lego Robots as NQC gives you a great deal more control and flexibility than the supplied MindStorms, CyberMaster or SpyBotics software.
+NQC gives access to more programming concepts than the construction toy style SDK’s provided.
+On the downside, NQC can be more complicated for those not familiar with C, and for those who are, NQC's differences (the not-quite aspects) may be a little frustrating.

 The language draws highly from C, although some concepts, like the way tasks are handled are fairly specific to the language.
-It has a few caveats – like not being able to return arguments from subroutines and having a limit of subroutines (which is governed by the target – RCX 1.0, RCX 2.0 etc.).
+NQC has a few caveats – like not being able to return arguments from subroutines and having a limit of subroutines (which is governed by the target – RCX 1.0, RCX 2.0 etc.).
 These limitations mean that you will often need to use global variables.

     task main()
     {